-- At least one side of the under floor space of the motor home must remain open at all times so there is continual free entry of air to the under floor intake.
+- At least one side of the under floor space of the motorhome must remain open at all times so there is continual free entry of air to the under floor intake.
 Any build up of snow etc must be cleared from around the vehicle. - The heater must not be used if the flue has been damaged.
 The products of combustion pass through the flue in the wardrobe to the flue cowl.
-Any damage to the flue may result in danger to the occupants. - Avoid hanging wet clothes etc against the flue inside the wardrobe. - Curtains must not hang within I 50mm of the sides of the heater or within 300mm above the top of the outlet grille. - Always wait two minutes before attempting to re-light the heater after switching off or after a fail-safe shut down. - Do not obstruct the gap at the bottom of the heater or the outlet grille slots. - Heaters should be switched off while the vehicle is in motion. - A guard fitted around the heater is recommended where children are present.
+Any damage to the flue may result in danger to the occupants. - Avoid hanging wet clothes etc against the flue inside the wardrobe. - Curtains must not hang within 150mm of the sides of the heater or within 300mm above the top of the outlet grille. - Always wait two minutes before attempting to re-light the heater after switching off or after a fail-safe shut down.